lab9k/SoupCoin/README.md

 1. install embark-framework

         $ npm install -g embark
+        # We need embark version 2.4.3, at the time of writing, the production version is 2.4.2, so to correctly install embark, usethe following command
+        $ npm install -g git+https://github.com/iurimatias/embark-framework.git#develop
+Add Comment

         # If you plan to use the simulator instead of a real ethereum node.
         $ npm -g install ethereumjs-testrpc